 Breakfast is more often than not served at your accommodation (unless you’re self-catering).
 This generally consists of breads, eggs, and jams.

-If you are self-catering, the main cities have well stocked supermarkets.
+If you are self-catering, the main cities have well-stocked supermarkets.
 Though we always enjoy picking up fresh fruits and vegetables from the souks.

 7. Can you drink the tap water in Morocco?

-We wouldn’t recommend it.
+No, we wouldn’t recommend it.

 Rather than buying bottled water and adding to the plastic bottle problem in Morocco, invest in a water filtration bottle, such as WaterWell.